pptam/pptam-tool/documentation/how_to_use.md

 - PROJECT_NAME: Name of the current project
 - TEST_SET_NAME: (Useful to group tests into test sets) Name of the test set
 - TEST_CASE_PREFIX: Prefix to add to every test; useful to distinguish test sets
+- ENABLE_PHASE_SETUP: Enable phase "setup"
+- ENABLE_PHASE_DEPLOY: Enable phase "deploy"
+- ENABLE_PHASE_BEFORE: Enable phase "before"
+- ENABLE_PHASE_RUN: Enable phase "run"
+- ENABLE_PHASE_AFTER : Enable phase "after"
+- ENABLE_PHASE_UNDEPLOY: Enable phase "undeploy"
+- ENABLE_PHASE_TEARDOWN: Enable phase "teardown"
-- SECONDS_TO_WAIT_BEFORE_SETUP: Seconds to wait before starting the phase 'setup'
+- SECONDS_TO_WAIT_BEFORE_SETUP: Seconds to wait before starting the phase "setup"
-- SECONDS_TO_WAIT_BEFORE_DEPLOY: Seconds to wait before starting the phase 'deploy'
+- SECONDS_TO_WAIT_BEFORE_DEPLOY: Seconds to wait before starting the phase "deploy"
-- SECONDS_TO_WAIT_BEFORE_BEFORE: Seconds to wait before starting the phase 'before'
+- SECONDS_TO_WAIT_BEFORE_BEFORE: Seconds to wait before starting the phase "before"
-- SECONDS_TO_WAIT_BEFORE_RUN: Seconds to wait before starting the phase 'run'
+- SECONDS_TO_WAIT_BEFORE_RUN: Seconds to wait before starting the phase "run"
-- SECONDS_TO_WAIT_BEFORE_AFTER : Seconds to wait before starting the phase 'after'
+- SECONDS_TO_WAIT_BEFORE_AFTER : Seconds to wait before starting the phase "after"
-- SECONDS_TO_WAIT_BEFORE_UNDEPLOY: Seconds to wait before starting the phase 'undeploy'
+- SECONDS_TO_WAIT_BEFORE_UNDEPLOY: Seconds to wait before starting the phase "undeploy"
-- SECONDS_TO_WAIT_BEFORE_TEARDOWN: Seconds to wait before starting the phase 'teardown'
+- SECONDS_TO_WAIT_BEFORE_TEARDOWN: Seconds to wait before starting the phase "teardown"
 - ENABLED: Set to 0 to disable this test

 The following settings are used if the `load_test_locust.py` plugin is used: